 Children are the reason our program exists.
-You become an integral part of helping students learn about themselves, other people and the environment around them.
-You should have the ability and the desire to work long hours both emotionally and physically.
-Our days are long and the program demands a lot from the staff.
+You become an integral part of helping students learn about themselves, other people and the environment around them in a fun, experiential way that they will remember for years to come!

 An outdoor education instructor should be willing and able to:

 - Work inside and outside in both good and not so good weather

 - Enable students to explore the natural world around them

 - Review and deliver exciting educational programs

 - Have the ability to be silly and sing fun camp songs

 A typical work day for Nature’s Classroom begins with setting up breakfast at 7:45.
 Morning classes from 9:30-11:30.
 Lunch at noon.
 Afternoon classes from 1:30-3; 3:30-5.
 Dinner at 5:30.
 Evening activities from 7-9.